-Long-Term Expected

-Asset Class Real Rate of Return
+Asset Class Long-Term Expected Real Rate of Return

-Fixed Income 2.2%
+Fixed Income 1.4%

-Global Equity 5.8%
+Global Equity 5.3%

-Real Estate 5.2%
+Real Estate 4.3%

-Alternatives 9.8%
+Alternatives 8.9%

-Credit 6.8%
+Credit 6.0%

-Inflation Protection 3.4%
+Inflation Protection 4.0%

-The information above is based on 30-year expectations developed with the consulting actuary for the 2014 asset, liability and investment policy study for the North Carolina Retirement Systems.
+The information in the preceding table is based on 30-year expectations developed with the consulting actuary and is part of the asset, liability and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
-The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.19%.
+The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
+Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.